Martin Baturina: Como

-On 17 June 2025, Baturina signed a 5-year contract with club Como.
+On 17 June 2025, Baturina signed a five-year contract with Serie A club Como.
+Later that year, on 24 November, he scored his first goal for the club in a 5–1 away victory over Torino.
+He finished his first season with the club with eight goals in Serie A, helping Como secure its first-ever qualification for the UEFA Champions League.
+On 10 September 2026, he scored Como's first-ever Champions League goal in a 4–1 victory over RB Leipzig.

 International career

 Youth

 Baturina has made appearances for the Croatian youth national teams of U15, U16, U18, U19, and U21.

 Senior

 Baturina received his first call-up to Croatia by head coach Zlatko Dalić for the Euro 2024 Qualifiers.
 On 18 November, he made his debut as a substitute in a 2–0 away win against Latvia.

 On 20 May 2024. he was selected in the 26-man squad for the UEFA Euro 2024.

+On 18 May 2026, Baturina was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 17 June 2026, he scored his first World Cup goal against England to equalize at 1–1 in an eventual 4–2 defeat.

 Style of play

 Baturina has been described as one of Croatia's most exciting youth prospects.
-Similarly to his compatriot Luka Modric, he has been noted for his ability as a playmaker who can find space and provide key passes for a goal.
+Similarly to his compatriot Luka Modrić, he has been noted for his ability as a playmaker who can find space and provide key passes for a goal.
 He has also been praised for his first touch and ability to dribble and operate in tight spaces.

 Personal life

 Baturina is the son of former Croatian international Mate Baturina.
+He was born in Zurich during his father's stint with Grasshoppers, however he was raised in Split, Croatia, before moving to Zagreb at the age of 14.
 His older brother, Roko, is also a professional footballer.